 And what is the resonance of this occurrence with the people that arrived in 90’s, from Bosnia and Croatia during the Yugoslavian war?

-I will collect information and traces of the different acts and narratives of hospitality addressed to foreigners arriving in Slovenia; a “monocultural country”, as a Slovenian once said.
+I collected information and traces of the different acts and narratives of hospitality addressed to foreigners arriving in Slovenia; a “monocultural country”, as a Slovenian once said.

-I will meet with researchers, radio broadcasters, students, journalists, NGOs, research institutes, Mladinsko Theater, etc.
+I met with researchers, radio broadcasters, students, journalists, NGOs, research institutes, Mladinsko Theater, etc.

-I will look into archives, studying documents on migrations and hospitality, such as posters, postcards, information, documents from different migrations… with the possibility of extending this research to the traces of hospitality in Europe at large.
+I looked into archives, studying documents on migrations and hospitality, such as posters, postcards, information, documents from different migrations… with the possibility of extending this research to the traces of hospitality in Europe at large.